vitaly-t/sub-events/extras/README.md

 Extras
 ------

-Extra recipes for creating [SubEvent] from popular hot observables:
+Extra recipes for creating [SubEvent] from popular hot observables.
+They are all available from sub-path `sub-events/ext`, or via individual files, if you want to bundle them based on usage.

 <details>
 <summary><b>From DOM Event</b></summary>